 The Earth consists of three layers.
-The outer layer of Earth where we live, which is about 18 miles thick, is called the “crust.”
-Below the crust lies a layer called the “mantle,” which is 1,800 miles thick.
+The outer layer of Earth we live on is called the crust.
+It’s about 18 miles thick.

 A volcano is a mountain that extends down to a pool of magma between the crust and mantle.
 It’s basically a hole in the Earth from which magma can erupt.
 The name “volcano” comes from the name of Vulcan, a god of fire in Roman mythology.

-Eruptions can cause mudslides, avalanches and floods.
-Volcano eruptions have knocked down entire forests, and they’ve triggered tsunamis and earthquakes.
+Eruptions can cause mudslides, avalanches, and floods.
+Volcano eruptions have knocked down entire forests and triggered tsunamis and earthquakes.

-- Historical records exist for almost 600 volcanoes around the world, while some scientists believe there are more than 1,500 active volcanoes!
+- Historical records exist for almost 600 volcanoes around the world, while some scientists believe there are over 1,500 active volcanoes!
 No one really knows for sure how many volcanoes exist under the oceans.